Subaru-PFS/doc/development-management/request.rst

 something, and to access repository admin panel) and mark as 'DONE', but a requestee does not need to check PR for public web site (etc.).

-- Name of new repository (need to follow `naming convention of PFS GitHub <https://pfspipe.ipmu.jp/repos.html>`_)
+- Name of the new repository (need to follow `naming convention of PFS GitHub <https://pfspipe.ipmu.jp/repos.html>`_)
-- Short description of new repository (one line, to be used as a description at `github <https://github.com/Subaru-PFS>`_ and `web page <https://pfspipe.ipmu.jp/repos.html>`_)
+- Short description of the new repository (one line, to be used as a description at `github <https://github.com/Subaru-PFS>`_ and `web page <https://pfspipe.ipmu.jp/repos.html>`_)
 - Responsible institution of the repository (coordination, development)
 - Corresponding JIRA project and component
   (request new if need; default to add a component with a name of repository in the target area, like INSTRM for ics\_)
 - License (OSS license is required; default to GPLv2)

-Procedure to add new GitHub repository
+Procedure to add new GitHub repository (to assignee)
 ======

 Following verification of supplied information per project requirements, such